Project60/org.project60.banking/doc/civibanking-getting-started.md

 This looks at the donor_e-mail attribute (created during the import), and matches it against the regex `"/^(?P<d_email>.+@.+)/"`.
 If that match is successful, (anything containing '@' - a very rudimentary syntax check for email addresses), the result is stored temporarily in d_email.

-Note that 'd_email' it is not stored as an attribute.
+Note that 'd_email' it is not automatically stored as an attribute.
 The first of the actions copies the matched value (d_email) to the attribute 'matched_d_email'.
 In this case, the email address is already available, but creating a new attribute helps with debugging since we can see what data the second action is working with.

 The second action means: lookup a Contact record, returning the id by searching on the email attribute of the Civi contact record.
 The email address to search for is "d_email", and if the lookup is successful, store the id in the contact_id_from_email attribute.